abedzantout/Dialogue/README.md

 This project is still in very alpha stage, and may or may not be continued depending on the main developers.
 This project was intended as a final term project for CMPS 277 database course.

+This project is far from its final version, and requires more work.
+But I'll leave it here for others to benefit from it :)

 ##License

 Copyright 2016 [Abed Zantout](https://github.com/abedzantout/), [Abbas Baydoun](https://github.com/abbasb717)